-Determine the appropriate Internet connection scenario.
-See Internet connectivity scenarios.

-If using Internet connectivity scenario A:

-□ Verify that IP addresses for the i-Vu Standard/Plus server and controllers are in one of the private IP address ranges.

-If using Internet connectivity scenario B:

-- □ Verify that controller IP addresses are in one of the private IP address ranges. - Verify that the NAT router or firewall exposing the i-Vu Standard/Plus server only exposes TCP ports 80 and/or 443.

-If using Internet connectivity scenario C:

-- □ Verify that the NAT router or firewall exposing the i-Vu Standard/Plus server only exposes TCP ports 80 and/or 443, and UDP port 47808. - Verify that each NAT router or firewall used (for both the server and each controller) has been configured with an appropriate whitelist of allowed IP addresses or each controller is protected by its internal BACnet firewall feature. - □ Test the whitelist from a separate i-Vu Standard/Plus server on a public network by using a modstat like "modstat mac:0,b:1.2.3.4".
-Confirm you cannot access any of the system's controllers. - □ Change the Installer login name and add a password.
+Des signing and Planning Determine the appropriate Internet connection scenario.
+See Internet connectivity scenarios (page 2). lf u sing Internet connectivity scenario A: Verify that IP addresses for the i-Vu Express server and controllers are in one of the private IP address ranges lf us sing Internet connectivity scenario B: Verify that controller IP addresses are in one of the private IP address ranges. $\label{thm:continuous} \textit{Verify that the NAT router or firewall exposing the i-Vu Express server only exposes TCP ports 80 and/or 443.}$ lf us sing Internet connectivity scenario C: Verify that the NAT router or firewall exposing the i-Vu Express server only exposes TCP ports 80 and/or 443, and UDP port 47808.
+Verify that each NAT router or firewall used (for both the server and each controller) has been configured with an appropriate whitelist of allowed IP addresses or each controller is protected by its internal BACnet firewall feature.
+Test the whitelist from a separate i-Vu Express server on a public network by using a modstat like "modstat mac:0,b:1.2.3.4".
+Confirm you cannot access any of the system's controllers.
+Change the Installer login name and add a password.
+Afte er Commissioning On the System Options > Security tab, enable the Advanced password policy and set the minimum password length to at least 8 characters.
+On the System Options > Security tab, verify that: Log off operators after (HH:MM) of inactivity is checked Lock out operators for minutes after failed login attempts is checked Sys tem Maintenance Install the latest software updates to keep the system current with the most recent security enhancements.